• The Team

 Working as a GIS Specialist, she leads Cascade’s GIS services, providing mapping support and production, data analysis, programming, statistical analysis, as well as modelling spatial data.
 Nicola works on all types of projects at Cascade from land use and recreation planning, to Riparian Area Protection Assessments, along with data analysis and modelling.
 Nicola also offers applied arts training and experience on the job as a professional graphic design.

-Oliver Chew, B.Sc., Adv.Dip
+Oliver Chew, B.Sc., Adv.Dip, AScT, Q.E.P

 GIS Specialist

-Thea Warren, B.Sc., B.I.T.
+Thea Warren, B.Sc., R.P.Bio, Q.E.P

-Thea graduated from the University of Northern British Columbia with a Bachelor of Science in Biology and is a Biologist in Training with the College of Applied Biology.
+Thea graduated from the University of Northern British Columbia with a Bachelor of Science in Biology and is a Registered Professional Biologist with the College of Applied Biology.
 Prior to starting with Cascade, she worked as a Junior Biologist for a Vancouver based environmental consultancy.
 In this role, she gained experience conducting wildlife surveys and salvages, construction monitoring, and water quality sampling.
 Thea has also worked as a research technician on a song sparrow population project on Mandarte Island, B.C. and a snow goose population study based out of Karrak Lake, Nunavut.
 In her spare time, Thea enjoys skiing, mountain biking, and trail running.

 Erin Schott, B.Sc, Trainee R.B.Tech